Skip to content

 Delay

 The crawler sends requests to the backend, one page after another, as it traverses your site.
 This can put a heavy load on your server if there is no pause between requests.
-Set the Delay (in microseconds) to let LSCache know how often to send a new request to the server.
-The default is 500 microseconds (or 0.0005 seconds).
-You can increase this amount to lessen the load on the server, just be aware that will make the entire crawling process take longer.
+The Delay (in microseconds) lets LSCache know how often to send a new request to the server.

 This setting may be limited at the server level.
 Learn more about limiting the crawler's impact on the server.